kalenmcmillan/monty-hall-problem-simulation/README.md

 # Monty Hall Problem Simulation
-A simple Python simulation of the Monty Hall problem that runs 100,000 trials to estimate probabilities based on the gameshow.
+A Python script that simulates the Monty Hall problem, running 100,000 trials to calculate the probabilities of winning.
 It demonstrates how switching doors increases the chance of winning from about one-third to two-thirds, confirming the counterintuitive result of the probability puzzle.

 ## Problem Visualized
 - You are presented with three doors.